How Fleetwood Mac’s Classic Lineup Came Together for a Final LP

-After spending much of the '80s at loose ends, Fleetwood Mac came together again for one of their most popular albums — only to see long-festering personal and creative issues splinter the lineup before they could even take the record on tour.
+Fleetwood Mac spent much of the '80s at loose ends before reuniting again for one of their most popular albums.
+But long-festering personal and creative issues splintered the lineup before they could even take Tango in the Night on tour.

-After fading into an extended hiatus following the end of the Mirage tour in late 1982, the band members spent several years focused on outside pursuits, with guitarist Lindsey Buckingham, keyboardist Christine McVie and singer Stevie Nicks all releasing solo albums during the downtime.
-It was McVie’s solo career, in fact, that ultimately led the members of the band back together after she was commissioned to record a cover of "Can't Help Falling in Love" for the soundtrack to the 1986 Blake Edwards comedy A Fine Mess.
+McVie's solo career, in fact, ultimately led to the reunion after she was commissioned to record a cover of "Can't Help Falling in Love" for the soundtrack to the 1986 Blake Edwards comedy A Fine Mess.

 "They gave me total freedom as to who I wanted to use.
-So I called up Lindsey and we got [bassist John McVie] and [drummer Mick Fleetwood] to play bass and drums," McVie explained.
-“The atmosphere in the studio was so instant we jammed for hours and played some of the old songs.
-At that point we sat down and said let’s get serious about the studio again."
+So I called up Lindsey and we got [bassist John McVie] and [drummer Mick Fleetwood] to play bass and drums," McVie later said in Fleetwood Mac on Fleetwood Mac: Interviews and Encounters.
+"The atmosphere in the studio was so instant we jammed for hours and played some of the old songs.
+At that point, we sat down and said let’s get serious about the studio again."

 As with most things Mac-related, the truth was a little more complicated than McVie let on.
 In reality, Buckingham was working on a solo album, and not really in a rush to return to the Fleetwood Mac fold.
 But out of a sense of obligation and a feeling of unfinished business following what he felt was uninspired work on Mirage, he agreed to bring the songs he'd earmarked for his project to the table for a new band project.

 "I had a choice of either continuing on to make the solo record, or to sort of surrender to the situation and try and make it more of a family thing.
-I chose the latter,” said Buckingham.
+I chose the latter," Buckingham later argued.
 And unknown to his bandmates at the time, he saw the project in decidedly different terms: "I had the idea that that was going to be the last work with the group."

 Watch Fleetwood Mac's 'Little Lies' Video

-If the group was in a turbulent place emotionally, they were far stronger on the creative front.
-Although Nicks was largely MIA in the songwriting credits, Buckingham and Christine McVie both turned in a series of gems — the former contributing “Big Love," "Caroline" and the title track from his aborted solo project, and the latter offering future hits “Everywhere” and “Little Lies” — and whatever the band might have lacked in terms of studio presence or chemistry, Buckingham and co-producer Richard Dashut covered up with glossy layers of quintessentially '80s production.
+Fleetwood Mac may have been in a turbulent place emotionally, but they were far stronger on the creative front.
+Nicks was largely MIA in the songwriting credits, but Buckingham and Christine McVie both turned in a series of gems.
+She offered future hits "Everywhere" and "Little Lies," while he contributed "Big Love," "Caroline" and the title track from his aborted solo project.
+Whatever else the band might have lacked in terms of studio presence or chemistry, Buckingham and co-producer Richard Dashut covered up with glossy layers of quintessentially '80s production.

-But if they ultimately ended up with an album they could be proud of, Buckingham still wasn't willing to forge ahead with the band.
-After laboring through 18 months of sessions, Fleetwood Mac finally finished Tango in the Night in time to get it in stores on April 13, 1987 — and Buckingham announced his departure on the eve of their tour to support the LP, which was already well on its way to becoming their second-best sales performer, below only the mammoth Rumours.
+They ultimately ended up with an album the band could be proud of, but Buckingham still wasn't willing to go any further.
+After laboring through 18 months of sessions, Fleetwood Mac finally finished Tango in the Night in time to get it in stores on April 13, 1987 — and Buckingham announced his departure on the eve of the tour to support the LP, which was already well on its way to becoming their second-best sales performer – below only the mammoth Rumours.